Off The Podium

 My blog is called Off The Podium because it literally describes my perspective – I was a school music teacher and youth ensemble director for many years, and now have stepped “off the podium”.
 This blog provides a format for me to continue to teach and learn, as well as reflect on my experience as a musician outside the classroom or ensemble rehearsal.

-I have been a musician since childhood – a singer and multi-instrumentalist, and later a conductor, composer, and arranger – and have performed and studied a wide variety of music from nearly all periods of the Western art music tradition as well as some popular styles (primarily jazz).
+I have been a musician since childhood – a singer and multi-instrumentalist, and later a conductor, composer, and arranger – and have performed and studied a wide variety of music from nearly all periods of the Western art music tradition as well as some popular styles (primarily jazz and rock).

 My teaching career spans public and private schools in New York, Florida, and Nashville – from Kindergarten through 12th grade – and included a broad array of music education formats including general music, choir, strings, piano, and music theory.
 I have taught at “alternative” and progressive schools, traditional college preparatory schools, and a public arts magnet high school.
 I also founded and directed an independent nonprofit youth orchestra for five years and have extensive experience teaching traditional dance and directing plays and musicals with students in grades K-8.
 I taught private and small ensemble lessons on several instruments during the early years of my teaching career, and later served on leadership committees at the school and district level, as well as on the boards of nonprofit organizations.